U & SHGC Values: Impact on Energy Consumption

 Provide glazing where it is effective for views and/or daylight.
 Avoiding heat gains can be addressed by creative glazing design, which should vary as a function of the orientation.

 Façade orientation should influence WWR.
 A north-facing façade receives the least solar exposure and should have the largest glazing area.
-ASHRAE energy modeling guidelines penalize the building (by reduction of energy savings) if the WWR percentage is more than 40 percent.
-Hence, WWR should not exceed more than 40 percent.
+ASHRAE energy modelling guidelines penalise the building (by reduction of energy savings) if the WWR percentage is more than 40 per cent.
+Hence, WWR should not exceed more than 40 per cent.

 In general, the selection of glazing depends on architectural appearance and cost, instead of focusing on the thermal properties of the glazing.
 This article focuses on the relationship between the U-factor and solar heat gain coefficient (SHGC) in relation to solar gain.